stefernandes23/MBA-Data-Science-and-AI-/README.md

 # 🎓 MBA - Data Science and Artificial Intelligence

-This repository contains projects and activities developed during my **MBA in Data Science and Artificial Intelligence**.
+This repository contains projects and activities that were developed and is developing too during the **MBA in Data Science and Artificial Intelligence**.
 It serves as a personal reference and a way to share knowledge with the community.
-Throughout the course, I explored various areas of Data Science, Machine Learning, and AI, ranging from business strategies to advanced data modeling and machine learning techniques.
+Throughout the course, we explored various areas of Data Science, Machine Learning, and AI, ranging from business strategies to advanced data modeling and machine learning techniques.

-## 🛠️ **Skills & Tools Gained**
+## 🛠️ **Skills & Tools**
-During the MBA, I developed a broad range of skills across multiple domains of data science and AI:
+During the MBA, we are developing a broad range of skills across multiple domains of data science and AI:

 - **Machine Learning & Deep Learning**: Building predictive models, applying generative AI techniques to address real-world business challenges.
 - **Hypothesis Testing, Regression & Clustering**: Using statistical models to infer relationships in data and make informed business decisions.